-Download the attached Compare MYOB - Divisional Accounting Options document to help identify the best way to use MYOB or a combination of MYOB and BI4Cloud to handle your Divisional accounting needs.
+Download the Compare MYOB - Divisional Accounting Options pdf (attached at the bottom of this article) to help identify the best way to use MYOB or a combination of MYOB and BI4Cloud to handle your Divisional accounting needs.

 1. JOBS - Using MYOB Jobs to Account for Divisions or Cost Centres

 MYOB Jobs functionality is very flexible and allows for some powerful divisional reporting options.